 Please contact the UG Office with the details of any special arrangement requests.

-To maximise your chances of success in an in person examination, there are a number of things that you must do.
-You must:
+To maximise your chances of success in an online examination, there are a number of things that you must do:

-- Fill in the question numbers on the front page.
+- Fill in the question numbers on the required page.